🎭

 Frequently Asked Questions

 Yes.
-Run it once for each subject or topic.
-It only takes about a minute per topic, so you can check your entire exam syllabus pretty quickly.
+You can use this tool for different subjects and topics.
+Just run it once for each topic.
+It only takes about a minute, so you can quickly check how prepared you are for your full exam syllabus.

-No data is sent anywhere.
-Everything runs in your browser.
-Nothing is saved or stored by us.
+No. Your data is not sent anywhere.
+Everything works directly in your browser, and nothing is saved or stored by us.

 Related Tools